sjmercene/DNS-Spoofing-MITM-Detection-Wireshark-/README.md

 ---

-## DNS Spoofing Confirmed
+## 🛠️ Analysis & Problem Solving

+### Suspicious DNS Behaviour

 **Problem:**
-The same domain was associated with different DNS responses.

-**Legitimate Resolution:**

-corp-login.acme-corp.local -> 192.168.10.200

-**Suspicious Activity:**
-The attacker sent a forged DNS response to the victim.
+The victim machine received DNS responses from a system that was not the legitimate DNS server.

+**Expected Behaviour:**
+DNS responses should only originate from the configured resolver: `8.8.8.8`

+**Observed Behaviour:**
+In addition to the legitimate response, a DNS reply was also observed from: `192.168.10.55`

-**Why This Matters:**
+**Why This Is Suspicious:**
-If the victim accepts the forged DNS response, the victim could be redirected away from the legitimate server.
-This could then allow the attacker to host a fake login page or capture sensitive information from the victim.
+Based on standard DNS operation, client machines are expected to send queries, not responses.
+The IP address `192.168.10.55` was not configured as a DNS server, yet it was actively replying to DNS requests.

+This indicates that the host was attempting to interfere with the normal DNS resolution process by injecting its own responses.

 **Result:**
-This confirms a DNS spoofing attempt targeting corp-login.acme-corp.local.
+This confirms that `192.168.10.55` was acting as a rogue DNS responder which implies with DNS spoofing behaviour.

 ---
-## Final Result
+## 🧾 Conclusion

-The investigation confirmed signs of a DNS spoofing attack as part of a Man-in-the-Middle scenario.
-The attacker at: `192.168.10.55` sent suspicious DNS responses to the victim: `192.168.10.10`
+The investigation confirmed clear indicators of a DNS spoofing attack as part of a Man-in-the-Middle (MITM) scenario.
+The attacker (`192.168.10.55`) was observed sending rogue DNS responses to the victim machine (`192.168.10.10`).

-The target domain was: `corp-login.acme-corp.local`
+The targeted domain was:
+`corp-login.acme-corp.local`

-The legitimate server should have resolved to: `192.168.10.200`
+The legitimate DNS server correctly resolved this domain to:
+`192.168.10.200`

-This shows that the attacker attempted to manipulate DNS traffic and redirect the victim to a malicious destination.
+However, conflicting responses from the attacker indicate an attempt to manipulate DNS resolution and redirect the victim to a potentially malicious destination.

-**What I Learned**
+This behaviour is consistent with DNS spoofing techniques commonly used in MITM attacks to intercept or redirect user traffic.

+---

+## 📚 What I Learned

-This project helped me understand:
+This project strengthened my ability to:

-- How to investigate DNS traffic in Wireshark
+- Analyse DNS traffic using Wireshark
-- How to establish a baseline for legitimate DNS behaviour
+- Establish a baseline for legitimate network behaviour
-- How to identify suspicious DNS responses
+- Identify anomalous DNS responses from unauthorised sources
-- Why client machines should not normally respond to DNS queries
+- Understand why client machines should not generate DNS responses
-- How DNS spoofing can be used in MITM attacks
+- Recognise how DNS spoofing is used within MITM attacks
-- How attackers can redirect victims to malicious systems
+- Investigate how attackers can redirect victims to malicious systems
-- How to explain packet analysis findings clearly
+- Clearly document and communicate packet-level findings